jackfrancis/kamino/docs/origins.md

 The following comments on VMSS are specific to Azure.
 It's appropriate to go into some of that detail in order to describe the actual history; we leave it as an exercise for the reader to generalize the "VMSS" solution to "any VM factory that builds VMs from a common recipe".

+VMSS is an Azure "virtual machine factory" service that stands for "Virtual Machine Scale Sets".
+In this terminology, "VMSS" means the set of configurations that every VM will use; it's a recipe to build "identically configured" VMs.
+Additionally, "instance" means a single VM built from a given VMSS.
+Finally, we will sometimes use the term "VMSS model": this means a particular, versioned VMSS configuration.
+As you change the "VMSS model" over time, you then change the way that resulting instances (again, an instance means a VM built from a VMSS) are built/rendered by VMSS.

 The normal VMSS pattern is to use some *generic base image* for VMSS and apply the cloud-init and shell script extensions (by this we mean any configurable, concrete executable code tightly coupled to the VM bootstrap process) to each instance as they are created and join the cluster as a Kubernetes node.
 Basically, performing one-time, application domain-specific bootstrapping during each VM instance scale out operation.

 This introduces problems in that those node bootstrap operations are a constant that we do inside the node scaling "loop" for each node we create.
 Some of those operations involve network operations, for example to download pre-requisite code and/or configuration, all of which is paid for _on each node instance_ as it is scaled in.
 Those operations are environment-specific (i.e., specific to the entire Virtual Machine Scale Set resource definition), but they are not instance-specific.